miguelalvinflores/DIYProductHunt/README.md

 ## Brief Introduction

 DIY Product Hunt is a website for creators to share their DIY creations.
-DIY Product Hunt surfaces the best new products, every day.
 It's a place for DIY enthusiasts to share and geek out about their latest creations and foster a client base.
 As well as a place for collectors to find cool products that may not be avalable on the traditional marketplace.

 # Table of contents